r-stroud/whatcha-drinking/README.md

 ## Project Goals

-This capstone project focus was to include all of the skills I had learned over the front end and back end portions at NSS.
+This capstone project's focus was to include all of the skills I had learned over the front end and back end portions at NSS.
 I also wanted to implement firebase as I had yet to work that into a project myself and inlcude as much interactive features to keep the user engaged, such as the drag and drop features on the edit profile view.

 ## Project Challenges